 With a Factory Reset, the Hardware Appliance is reset to factory defaults.
 For this defined state, all configuration files and sensitive information are deleted.
 This includes, for example, cryptographic keys on the Hardware Security Module (HSM) or certificates in the CA database.

 You need to perform a Factory Reset in the following cases:

 - The Hardware Appliance is set up for the first time.

 - Access is lost to the Hardware Appliance.

 - The Hardware Appliance switches from testing or demo system to production system.

-When you execute the external erase and factory reset, all sensitive data will immediately be erased from the HSM.
-You can then only restore the data from an existing backup and, if required, with Backup Key Share smart cards.
+When you preform the External Erase and Factory Reset, all sensitive data is immediately deleted from the HSM.
+You can then only restore the data from an existing backup and, if necessary, with Backup Key Share smart cards.

 Proceed as follows to perform a Factory Reset on the Hardware Appliance:

 Turn on the Hardware Appliance and wait until it is booted up.

 When boot process is complete, you will see information pages scrolling through the front panel display.